checkCIF procedure

 may lead to artificially high values of '_diffrn_reflns_av_R_equivalents'

-Note that if '_diffrn_reflns_av_sigmaI/netI' is also large, the quality
+NOTE: If '_diffrn_reflns_av_sigmaI/netI' is also large, the quality of the